 - The proposed scenario for the 2018 rule includes the option for providers to band together in Virtual Groups.

 If you remember, this option was not available in 2017.
-The situation with Virtual Groups is that it allows solo practitioners or physicians in groups of 10 or less to virtually combine for MIPS participation.
+The situation with Virtual Groups is that they allow solo practitioners or physicians in groups of 10 or fewer to virtually combine for MIPS participation.
 To become a Virtual Group, a solo practitioner or group must combine with at least one more solo practitioner or group, regardless of location or specialty.
 Make sure you register before the 2018 performance year also solo physicians must be eligible for MIPS on their own.